knative-extensions/eventing-kafka/pkg/channel/distributed/receiver/README.md

 receiving CloudEvents, converting them to Kafka Messages, and writing them to the appropriate Kafka Topic.

-A unique Deployment / Service is created for every Kafka Secret (in the knative-eventing namespace and labelled with `eventing-kafka.knative.dev/kafka-secret: "true"`).
-The single Deployment is horizontally scalable as necessary (via controller environment variables.)
+A unique Deployment / Service is created for every installation.
+The single Deployment is horizontally scalable as necessary (via controller environment variables).
 This allows for an efficient use of cluster resources while still supporting high volume and multi-tenant use cases.

 An additional Service for each KafkaChannel is created in the user namespace where the KafkaChannel exists.
 This is the actual endpoint of the `KafkaChannel`